Chris Schryer, with his key dietary partner. Photos courtesy of Facebook

 During my youth, I watched my Christian friends give up goodies for Lent.
 They usually went through the same no-chocolate routine every year.
 I never saw my friends give up food entirely or decide to chug beer for meals, but this Lent, Chris Schryer is doing both.

 On Ash Wednesday, Chris, a devout Anglican from Toronto, stopped eating all solid food and started a new diet, which he expects to abide by until Palm Sunday.
 For all of Lent, Chris will subsist on an all-beer diet.
-His meal plan includes a bottle of beer for breakfast, one for lunch, one as an afternoon snack and an extra large bottle for dinner.
+His meal plan includes a bottle of beer for breakfast, one for lunch, one as an afternoon snack, and an extra large bottle for dinner.
 Alongside his pal Iain McOustra, a brewmaster at Amsterdam Brewing Company, Chris created an oat-rich doppelbock called Brewmaster’s Trithe, which has enough nutritional value to keep Chris from dying on his journey towards a repentant, spiritual buzz.
-Lent is halfway over, so this week I gave Chris a call to see how his beer-fuelled crusade has affected his family and shitting habits.
+Lent is halfway over, so this week, I gave Chris a call to see how his beer-fueled crusade has affected his family and shitting habits.